It’s a gorgeous day to find out the different health benefits of saffron.

 It’s helpful with joint swelling that’s caused by arthritis.

-Some research suggests that saffron can also help with inflamed air passageways when you have asthma.
+Some research suggests that saffron can also help with inflamed airways when you have asthma.

 There are now even saffron supplement products sold just for this benefit.